This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Transferring your information outside the EU

-Sometimes we may transfer your personal information to organisations who operate outside the EU, including in countries which do not have the same data protection standards as the UK.
+Sometimes we may transfer your personal information to organisations operating outside the UK and/or the European Economic Area, including in countries which do not have the same data protection standards as the UK.
 We have taken appropriate measures to ensure that your personal information will still be protected in accordance with this Privacy Notice.
 Further details can be provided upon request.

 Implementing secure design principles within our information technology infrastructure;